-If considered necessary to achieve a balanced boat, the Driver with the agreement of the Boat Judge may add a suitable weight, not exceeding 25 kilos, The additional weight may be added to the bow of the boat or passenger area even out boat balance, wakes, spray and boat handling.
-The added weight will be positioned to avoid any hazard to the boat crew or damage to the boat.
+If considered necessary to achieve a balanced boat, the Driver with the agreement of the Boat Judge may add a suitable weight to the passenger area to even out boat balance, wakes, spray and boat handling.
+In addition, weight not exceeding 25kg. may be added to the bow of the boat for purposes of levelling the boat.
+Any added weight shall not present a hazard to the boat occupants or potentially damage the boat's interior.
 Once placed the weight shall remain until any change of the boat crew takes place.